 The Fantastic Oceanic Relationship

-We often seen shark swam along with a Remora Fish and green turtles are more colorful with some of the hitchers at their back?, This behavior is called Symbiosis it is the interaction between two different organisms living in a close physical association.
+We often see sharks swimming along with a Remora Fish and green turtles are more colorful with some of the hitchers at their back.
+This behavior is called Symbiosis it is the interaction between two different organisms living in a close physical association.
 The relationship between associates and their hosts is called Symbiotic relationships

 - Commensalism – when one species benefits and one is unaffected.